geshan/geshan.github.com/posts/2025-03-25-amazon-ecr-push-image.md

 It is better to keep the tags immutable so they are not overwritten.
 To do this, click the `Immutable` radio button in the `Image tag mutability` section.
 After that, keep the Encryption settings as is and click the `Create` button at the bottom of this page.

-It might take some seconds for the EC registry to be created, and you will be taken to the `Private repositories` listing page as seen below:
+It might take a few seconds for the ECR registry to be created, and you will be taken to the `Private repositories` listing page as seen below:

 <img class="center" src="/images/amazon-ecr-push-image/06private-ecr-created.jpg" loading="lazy" title="AWS Console UI showing the private Amazon ECR created" alt="AWS Console UI showing the private Amazon ECR created">

-In the next part, you will learn how to build and push a Docker container image using AWS Cloudshell.
-You are using AWS Cloudshell, so there is nothing to install on your machine.
-You can also do the same using your machine.
+In the next part, you will learn how to build and push a Docker container image using AWS CloudShell.
+You are using AWS CloudShell, so there is nothing to install on your machine.
+You can also do the same on your local machine.

 ## Build and push Node.js Docker image